Musanna21/ludo-board-game-cse299.4-msrb-summer-2026/README.md

 # ludo-board-game-cse299.4-msrb-summer-2026
-Board Game Ludo: Create a simple Ludo board game, where four people can play Ludo by rolling a dice, deploying pawns, eliminating other players pawns, and reaching the goal on a simple grid.
+A simple Ludo board game, where four people can play Ludo by rolling a dice, deploying pawns, eliminating other players pawns, and reaching the goal on a simple grid.